mozilla/vaani.client/README.md

 Vaani setup server when the system boots and rely on it to start Vaani once it has ensured that the device has a working wifi connection.
 See the vaani.setup repo at https://github.com/mozilla/vaani.setup

+The vaani.setup service will obtain the user's OAUTH token and use it as the value of the EVERNOTE_OAUTH_TOKEN environment variable in in /lib/systemd/system/vaani.setup.d/evernote.conf so that Vaani is started with a working oauth token.